wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 18 Inasmuch as it happened on the twentieth day of the second month of the same year, that a certain strong vessel called the Constitution, commanded by the brave Stewart, fell in with two of the strong ships of the king, and compelled them both, in the space of forty minutes, to strike the red cross of Britain to the stars of Columbia.

-19 And the slain and wounded of the king's ships were seventy and seven ; of the men of Columbia three were slain and twelve maimed ; and the names of the vessels of Britain were the Cyane and the Levant; but the Levant was retaken in a neutral port,* by two strong ships of the king.
+19 And the slain and wounded of the king's ships were seventy and seven ; of the men of Columbia three were slain and twelve maimed ; and the names of the vessels of Britain were the Cyane and the Levant ; but the Levant was retaken in a neutral port,* by two strong ships of the king.

 20 Now the valiant Stewart and his brave men gat great praise for their deeds, even the great Sanhedrim of the people honored them, and gave them twenty thousand pieces of silver.